-- Please do not ever drag any of our boats on our "beach," or get into a boat that is grounded there.
-The rocks are much too abrasive and sharp.
-If you are using one of our boats that are stored in the Boathouse, you must get your feet wet.
-For safety's sake, please ask for assistance from any staff member or fellow student in taking these boats from the Boathouse to the water. - Please do not leave oarlocks set up when coming alongside another boat or leaving a boat at a mooring or the float.
+- Please don't ever drag any of our boats on our "beach," or get into a boat that is grounded there.
+The rocks are much too abrasive and sharp. - Please do not leave oarlocks set up when coming alongside another boat or leaving a boat at a mooring or the float.
 Oarlocks in the set position damage the topsides of other boats and can cause injury in the event of a fall. - When leaving a boat at the float, trail it off to leeward tied with a bowline.
-Give it a few feet of painter, and make certain that it cannot swing into BABSON II's outboard. - When leaving a boat, make sure everything is snug and secure.
+Give it a few feet of painter, and make certain that it cannot swing into BABSON's outboard. - When leaving a boat, make sure everything is snug and secure.
 Imagine a squall with the wind trying to work everything loose and the boat bouncing like a cork-will the boat and gear survive? - One more reminder-make sure you are familiar with our sailing grounds.
 Take a chartlet with you whenever you go out in one of our boats.
 There are ledges, rocks, and shallow areas that you need to avoid.
+HERRESHOFF 121/2's - WE 3, SEAL, DOVEKIE, PINTAIL Length: 15' 11" Beam: 5' 10" Draft: 2' 6" Rig: Marconi Sloop Designer: N.G.
+Herreshoff Builders: WE 3-Herreshoff Mfg.
+Co., 1938; SEAL-Herreshoff Mfg.
+Co., date unknown; DOVEKIE-Quincy Adams Yacht Yard, 1947 Construction: Carvel planked, cedar over oak Usual location: Mooring-all equipment on board Comments: Joel White, in Wood, Water, and Light, says: "The Herreshoff 121/2 is probably the best small boat ever drawn.
+Only sixteen feet long and twelve and one-half feet on the waterline, it has a large comfortable cockpit that can seat four in regal style for an afternoon sail.
+The boats are seaworthy, good looking, well built, and long lasting.
+They seem much bigger than they really are-and very, very safe.
+One can hardly ask for more than that in a small boat."